 Dr Kevin Lau was born in Hong Kong and received his early education locally and in Canada.
-He read medicine and completed his radiology residency training at the University of Hong Kong.
+He read medicine and completed his radiology residency training at The University of Hong Kong.
 He is a Fellow of the Royal College of Radiologists UK, Hong Kong College of Radiologists and Hong Kong Academy of Medicine.
-More recently, he earned his Master's in Public Health and Master's in Public Administration, both from The University of Hong Kong.
+In addition, he earned his Master's in Public Health and Master's in Public Administration, both from The University of Hong Kong.

 Dr Lau is an active member of several governmental bodies.
-Besides serving the Commission of Poverty and the SIE Fund Task Force, he is a Non-Official Member of the Women's Commission, a Steering Committee Member of the Child Development Fund, a Member of the Criminal And Law Enforcement Injuries Compensation Board, a Member of Committee on Promotion of Breastfeeding, a Member of Board of Governance of HK Adventist Hospital Foundation and a Member of the Industry Training Advisory Committee (Elderly Care Services).
+Besides serving the Commission on Poverty and the SIE Fund Task Force, he is a Non-Official Member of Industry Advisory Committee on General Business, Insurance Authority, a Non-Official Member of the Women's Commission, the Convenor of the Working Group on Collaboration of the Women's Commission, a Steering Committee Member of the Child Development Fund, a Member of the Community Care Fund Task Force, a Member of Criminal And Law Enforcement Injuries Compensation Board, a Member of Committee on Promotion of Breastfeeding and a Member of the Industry Training Advisory Committee (Elderly Care Services).

 As the Chairman of Make-A-Wish Hong Kong, a foundation established in 1989 for granting wishes to children with critical illness in Hong Kong and Macau, Dr Lau says he has learnt a lot of valuable things like life philosophy from children with illness.
 On entrepreneurship, his advice to young entrepreneurs is to take bold steps in starting a business amid chances of failures as young people are full of innovative ideas and time is always on their side.